 If you invite a friend that feels it is a waste of time, they might stop trusting your recommendations in the future – not really worth that to earn $1, right?

 So if you use this option, be sure that you can truly recommend SurveyClub.

 According to Survey Club itself, you can earn on the site itself and get paid there.

-Once you have earned $20, you can get paid through Amazon gift cards or check.
+Once you have earned $25, you can get paid through Amazon gift cards.

-There are many survey sites that offer Amazon gift cards or check as rewards, so it is in general definitely possible to earn these rewards on survey sites.
+There are many survey sites that offer Amazon gift cards as rewards, so it is in general definitely possible to earn these rewards on survey sites.

 Who can join?

 If you want to join Survey Club, it can be a bit confusing to find out who can join.